 The first session with Lucy will be up to 1 ½ hours, as she needs to gather as much information as she can about you in order to understand your unique health needs.
 This will include your full medical history, current medical complaint, detailed information about your diet and lifestyle together with what your goals with regard to your health might be and what you want to achieve from your sessions.
 Ongoing sessions will be up to 1 hour and might include dietary advice, making up a Bach Flower Remedy, discussing laboratory testing if appropriate, or body work treatment such as a hydrotherapy treatment, breathwork and breathing exercises, therapeutic massage or Reiki.

 This really should be called thermotherapy as it is the use of water to apply a hot or cold stimulus to the body.
 Hydrotherapy has a wide range of benefits and can help with pain relief, reducing inflammation, improving circulation and stimulating the immune system.
-Various aspects of this treatment can be taught to the patients to use at home themselves, making it an affordable therapeutic tool for anyone.
+Various aspects of this treatment can be taught to use at home yourself, making it an affordable therapeutic tool for anyone.

 There are many different ways in which hydrotherapy can be used in a treatment.
 One example might be the use of a “hot roll”.
 This involves using a hot towel roll to gently massage heat onto the skin, not dissimilar to a hot stone massage.
 During treatment the roll is unwrapped to help maintain the heat.
 It is a particularly effective treatment for neck and shoulder tension and is often followed with massage.

-If your treatment plan involves hydrotherapy, you may be asked to bring a bikini top or trunks to your session.
-Lucy will discuss hydrotherapy with you in detail if this will be part of your therapeutic plan.
+If your therapeutic plan involves hydrotherapy, you may be asked to bring a bikini top or trunks to your session.
+Lucy will discuss hydrotherapy with you in detail if this will be part of your protocol.

 Naturopathic Dietary Therapy

 Naturopaths believe that a person’s health can be greatly influenced by the condition that the digestive system is in.
+Indeed, we are extremely excited about the recent advances in the scientific understanding of the gut microbiome as well as the gut-brain axis.
 Lucy has been trained in naturopathic nutrition and will analyse a person’s diet as part of working together with her clients on a therapeutic plan.
 Lucy might suggest alternatives or changes that may be affecting your health.
-For example, she may advise a client with an inflammatory condition, such as arthritis, on foods that reduce inflammation.
-In cases of digestive conditions such as IBS, she may prescribe probiotics and advise on which foods are integral to maintaining good bacteria in the gut (these are called prebiotic foods).
-She is also trained to work with food elimination diets to help identify any food intolerances.
+For example, she may advise a client with an inflammatory condition on foods that reduce inflammation.
+In cases of digestive complaint she may advise on which foods are integral to maintaining good bacteria in the gut (prebiotic foods).
+She is also trained to work with food elimination diets to help identify any food intolerance (often stated as the gold standard in intolerance testing, this does require a great deal of discipline and patience from you).

 Bach Flower Remedies

-The Bach Flower Remedies are a system of healing created by Edward Bach for treating emotions such as fears, cares, anxieties and worries that may be contributing to ill health.
+The Bach Flower Remedies are a system of healing created by Edward Bach for addressing emotions such as fears, cares, anxieties and worries that may be contributing to ill health.

 Bach believed that by treating emotional states such as fear and worry then a person will be happer and better in themselves.
 Improving the emotional state in this way will help balance the triad of health and restore vitality.